meza/trance-stack/README.md

   <img src="./doc/images/cookieyes.png" alt="CookieYes Instructions" />
 </p>

-You will also have to go to https://github.com/meza/trance-stack/settings/variables/actions and add the same variable name as the one in the `.env` file.
+You will also have to go to the [variables settings][gh-variables] and add the same variable name as the one in the `.env` file.

 > **Warning**